📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Primary Audience Schools

 Results and Impact We post regularly cs4fn related posts on social medias.
-Newly added posts (to either the CS4FN blog or the sister Teaching London Computing site) are regularly cross-posted to Twitter.
-This is now done manually (after Twitter changed the rules of how automated posting systems can use its API) and sent to the 3,552 people following @CS4FN on Twitter (in addition to the 85 CS4FN and 831 Teaching London Computing email subscribers).
-We have recently created CS4FN accounts on Mastodon and BlueSky and are beginning to share our posts there.
+Newly added posts (to either the CS4FN blog or the sister Teaching London Computing site) are regularly cross-posted to Social Media.
+This had to be switched to being done manually (after Twitter changed the rules of how automated posting systems can use its API) and sent to the 3,552 people following @CS4FN on Twitter (in addition to the 85 CS4FN and 831 Teaching London Computing email subscribers).
+During the project we created CS4FN accounts on Mastodon and BlueSky and now share our posts there.

-At the start of 2024 Curzon started to use his LinkedIn account to share posts and post other cs4fn too, having not previously posted there.
-In 2 months since started to post for cs4fn his account has gained another 162 followers (baseline 557), with 18,000+ impressions overall.
+At the start of 2024 Curzon started to use his LinkedIn account to share posts and post other CS4FN content too, having not previously posted there.
+In 2 months since started to post for CS4FN his account has gained another 162 followers (baseline 557), with 18,000+ impressions overall.

 Description Talks for teachers (various)